metaterminal/metaterminal.fyi/content/blog/the-complex-art.md

 I feel like, by virtue of my character, I should enjoy the average murder mystery more.<!-- more --> I love puzzles; I like crime stories; I enjoy intrigue and reveals and twists and a-ha moments in fiction.
 Therefore it should be that I enjoy the genre which stakes its claim on all of these things most strongly.
 And I do -- or, at least, I think I do -- because the very best mystery novel can inhabit my brain for days or months or years.

 But I also don't.
 Or, at least, I think I don't.
 I am bored by many mysteries, and often from the outset.
 I think part of this is that mysteries are one of the most formulaic genres (paralleled only perhaps by the heist).
 Anything with a formula will be applied formulaicly by many authors.
 The problem is that this formula is not enough.
-Or, rather, that it is not the formula that is *interesting*.
+Or, rather, that it is not the formula which is *interesting*.

 Maybe some readers come to mysteries to meet the detective, see the suspects, and slowly document all the clues over the course of the story.

-In my opinion that is not the strength of a mystery.
+But in my opinion that is not the strength of a mystery.
 The presence of a detective and suspects and an inciting murder are elements a creator may use to get at those strengths, but they are not themselves at all required, any more than a science fiction movie "requires" a spaceship.
 Instead I think we should hold slightly different candles to the genre.
 In my opinion, there is a set of properties that a good murder mystery has; and it surprises me that these properties have not been, really, discussed elsewhere.

 This essay is therefore me staking a claim.
 For too long have I been recommended substandard mysteries because "they'd be right up my alley"!
 I am putting a flag down on the hill: this, I think, is what a Good Murder Mystery is!